 In an era of synthetic media, discerning truth from fiction is increasingly challenging

 Deepfakes can spread false narratives, manipulate public opinion, and undermine trust in institutions.
-Research shows exposure to deepfakes significantly increases distrust in government and erodes confidence in democratic systems.
+Research shows that exposure to deepfakes significantly increases political distrust.

-Synthetic identities and face-swapped images enable sophisticated financial and social engineering scams.
-Women make up 96% of deepfake pornography victims, and 67% of image-based abuse victims experience negative mental health effects.
+Synthetic identities and face-swapped images enable sophisticated financial and social-engineering scams.
+Women make up 96% of deepfake-based pornography victims, and 67% of image-based abuse victims report negative mental-health impacts.

 We empower users with tools to critically evaluate digital content and combat digital deception.
 Our detector helps protect vulnerable groups disproportionately affected by deepfakes and promotes responsible media consumption.